 When these unprocessed traumatic fears come to the surface, it’s unlikely that you can stop them on your own.
 In fact, you feel so distressed and consumed by the anticipated performance that it begins to control you and your everyday actions.
 When this happens, it’s time to seek professional help.

 As we all know, not all performances are equal.
 Performances that touch others deeply, become cherished memories.
 You can be fully present with your performance and be much more likely to create an unforgettable moment, when you heal your unprocessed traumatic fears.
 When you’re completely in the present rather than trapped in the past or worrying about the future, you connect to your passion, skills, and talents.
 You create stories to be remembered!
+Let’s further your ability to stay in the present and read more about Anxiety Treatment on my page

 I am Mihaela Ivan Holtz, Doctor in Clinical Psychology working with creatives and performers.
 I help creatives and performers with their life struggles, depression, anxiety, performance anxiety, creativity, relationships and love, PTSD, and addictions – to become their own best version.